MaterializeInc/materialize/doc/user/content/overview/_index.md

 Materialize is a **streaming database** that incrementally updates query results as it receives new data.
-Unlike a traditional database, Materialize continually performs complex operations and computes dataflow changes as they stream in from your data sources.
+Unlike a traditional database, Materialize continually performs complex operations and computes changes as they stream in from your data sources.

 ## Why should you use Materialize?